What to know about red meat and breast cancer risk

 Studies increasingly suggest a connection, but you can take steps to lower your odds.

 The next time you choose a meal, you may want to skip deli meat and opt for lean protein like chicken or fish.
-Why?
-Research suggests that women who eat a lot of red or processed meats have a higher risk for breast cancer.
+Some research suggests that women who eat a lot of red or processed meats have a higher risk for breast cancer.

-One large 2020 review published in the International Journal of Environmental Research and Public Health linked the two, for example.
-It also found that diets low in red or processed meat—such as the Mediterranean diet which is rich in fruits, vegetables, whole grains, and lean protein like chicken, beans, and fish, and low in salt, added sugars and saturated fat (which is solid at room temperature, like butter) —may be associated with a smaller chance of developing the disease.
+Meanwhile, diets low in red or processed meat may be linked to a smaller chance of developing the disease.
+One such eating plan is the Mediterranean diet, which is rich in fruits, vegetables, whole grains, and lean protein like chicken, beans, and fish.
+It’s also low in salt, added sugars, and saturated fat (which is solid at room temperature, like butter).

 Possible ways red meat may increase breast cancer risk